 - Veruca composing herself in her song after excitedly yelling, "..and I DON'T want to share them!", which is pointed out in the DVD commentary.

-- In a running gag all the kids including Charley give in to temptation and each one except Charlie (who is of course one of the main protagonists)pay the penalty.
+- In a running gag all the kids including Charlie give in to temptation and each one except Charlie pay the penalty.
 Augustus Gloop gets sucked to the fudge room, Violet's pigment changes to the color of the same name and is the size of a beach ball, Verruca Salt goes down the garbage chute and Mike shrinks to the size of a mouse.
 Plus the Oompa-Loompas sing about each kid's demise.

-- Despite being a minor character Violet's father arguably says both one of the funniest lines in the film and cinema history 'You're turning violet, Violet!'.
+- Despite being a minor character Violet's father arguably says both one of the funniest lines in the film and cinema history.

 - While Mike Teevee is taking his turn to sign the contract: